 If you have already have similar competencies as described in the MHFA course, the main instructor will decide if you are eligible to participate in the two-day AOSP instructor course.
 Similar competencies could include, for example, education in psychiatry or psychology.

 Our goal is to educate instructors about the AOSP material to allow them to convey the information well while educating others in this topic.

 Content of the Course

-Knowledge about how different first responder organizations (Police, Greater Stockholm Fire Brigade, Ambulance, SOS-Alarm) communicate and cooperate with each other and with other actors (for example, social services, law enforcement, and health care)
+Knowledge about how different first responder organisations (Police, Fire Brigade, Ambulance, SOS-Alarm) communicate and cooperate with each other and with other actors (for example, social services, law enforcement, and health care)